 blog | news

-I volunteered to teach at this conference in the Rift Valley region at the kind invitation of John Paul Ngotty, leader of Tanzanian Catholic Charismatic Renewal.
-He writes:
+I (Andrew) volunteered to teach at this conference in the Rift Valley region of Tanzania at the kind invitation of John Paul Ngotty, leader of Tanzanian Catholic Charismatic Renewal.

 A highlight for me was the praise and worship.
-When it was time for a break, I could simply ask the inspirational Ebenezer worship group for a song, and get something like this video!
+When it was time for a break, I could simply ask the inspirational Ebenezer worship group for a song, and get something like this video above - beautiful!

 Paul writes: ‘I appeal to you therefore, brothers and sisters, by the mercies of God, to present your bodies as a living sacrifice, holy and acceptable to God, which is your spiritual worship.’
 Romans 12:1

-A beautiful experience of whole-hearted spiritual ‘body worship’ from our Tanzanian brothers and sisters!
-Andrew
+Tanzanians worship with their whole body.
+This trip was a beautiful experience of whole-hearted spiritual ‘body worship’ from our Tanzanian brothers and sisters!

 “I love God for welcoming me.”
 Francis